Skip to main content

 • Fall: September through December

-This program provides students 15 years of age and older who either live or attend school in Mercer County with hands-on, real-world work experience.
+This program provides students 15 years of age and older who either live or attend school in Mercer County with hands-on, real-world work experience in public service.
 The program offers a variety of activities designed to teach new skills, enhance existing knowledge, and explore potential career paths in public administration.
-High school interns work up to 35 hours a week and are paid $13 an hour.
+In addition to gaining work experience, interns will also attend structured training workshops on topics like resume writing, public speaking, networking, financial literacy, and more.

 Duration: Eight weeks